e271828e/Flight.jl/docs/notes/design/framework_spec.md

 and one number is easier to hold than two regimes.
 At 50 Hz and full density, 2¹⁶ boundaries is about 22 minutes before anything is dropped at all.

-**When the log fills, the retention stride doubles: coverage stays global.**
+**When the log fills, the retention stride doubles: coverage stays global.** A rolling window — recent past at full density, the start of the session forgotten — was rejected (row 137).
-The obvious policy — a rolling window, keeping the recent past and forgetting the start of the session — optimizes for exactly the thing replay already serves, and pays for it with the thing replay is expensive for.
 Instead the log **re-decimates progressively**: after *k* generations the effective stride is `log_every · 2^k`, so the whole run stays plottable and what coarsens is density, never extent.
 That is row 38's division of labor carried through: the log's chief consumer is the post-run plot of a session *as a whole* (nobody